Lyngby Boldklub: History

 The 2023-24 season was an eventful one.
 In January 2024, the team experienced a managerial change when Freyr Alexandersson was signed by K.V.
 Kortrijk creating a vacancy.
 It was filled by Magne Hoseth who was fired after only 50 days and two games, opening the vacancy anew to be filled by David Nielsen.
 On 28 May 2024, it was announced that Philadelphia based Union Sports and Entertainment had entered into a strategic partnership with Lyngby Boldklub, also acquiring a minority stake in the club.
 The team ended the season in 8th place out of 12 teams and survived relegation.

 Lyngby struggled in the 2024-25 season resulting in relegation back to the 1st Division ahead of the 2025-26 season.

+Lyngby is currently leading the 1st division as of 16 April 2026 with 45 points in 24 games.

+On 9 May 2026, Lyngby secure promotion to Superliga after defeat Hvidovre IF 0–2 at away games in Promotion round and return to top flight after one year absence.